Shaft bow: History and distribution

 The shaft bow is in common use in the areas east from the Baltic Sea.
-Its area of distribution is contiguous; in addition to Finland and Estonia, it has been used by other Finnic peoples in Russia.
+Its area of distribution is contiguous; in addition to Finland and Estonia, it has been used by other Baltic Finnic peoples in Russia.
 The Russian adopted the shaft bow from Finland.
 In Sweden, the shaft bow has only been used by the Forest Finns of Värmland.
 In Western Europe and in the Americas the shaft bow is practically unknown.

 According to the ethnologist and historian Kustaa Vilkuna, the main factor connecting the Finnish horse driving culture is the shaft bow, and the first records of shaft bow usage are from Finland and Estonia.
 In the ancient cantos and the Kalevala the shaft bow is very commonplace, and the first literary record of the shaft bow is from the 1430s, in the death-lay of Bishop Henry.
 The first Estonian record is from 1494.
 Records from Russia occur at a later date.
 Shaft bows appear in Russian trade inventories in the 17th century.
 They appear in Sweden later yet– the Swedish explorer and naturalist Carl von Linné only saw his first shaft bow in Finland in 1732.

 In old Finnish tax records, shaft bows were considered assets of the house.
 The Nyynäinen house in Lemu was recorded as possessing two painted shaft bows in 1549.
 Based on tax records from the 18th century, the shaft bow was widespread all over Finland.